syncfusion-content/wpf-docs/wpf/Blend-Support.md

 2.Expand the Views, choose `Other Windows` and then choose `Objects` and `Timeline`.

-3.In the “Objects and Timeline” pane, select a Syncfusion® control to modify a style.
+3.In the “Objects and Timeline” pane, select a Syncfusion&reg; control to modify a style.

 ![Blend-Support_images1](Blend-Support_images/GettingStarted_img1.jpeg)